The complete Free Dyslexia e-booklet is available to read after this introduction or

 - If your child is tested and found to have dyslexia, insist your school provide a specialist trained by an Orton-Gillingham program.
 You may find they won’t and your choices will be to hire a specialist or to teach your child yourself.
 Whatever path you choose, one of your first steps should be to educate yourself on Orton-Gillingham programs and find one that meets your needs.
 In hindsight, I wish I had known to do that years ago when I first wondered if my child had dyslexia.
 Although she started Mindplay when she was six, I wonder if I could have done more when she was younger.
 On the other hand, if I had done that, I may have opted to not hire a specialist.
 I have found having highly skilled specialists very helpful.
 I am very confident about my ability to teach my children.
 However, in this area my life is much easier and less emotionally draining knowing I have an experienced person who can make this challenging path easier for us.

 - People with dyslexia can have self-confidence and self-esteem issues.
 Sadly, that message can come from teachers or other adults.
-In thisvideo, an MIT professor recounts what she was told by many educators and just how wrong they were.
+In this video, an MIT professor recounts what she was told by many educators and just how wrong they were.
 (The prior link is not currently showing the video.
 Here is another video where Dr. Drennan discusses her journey with dyslexia.)

 Even if a child can get by without being told awful things by adults, they still see that other children their age are far more proficient at reading than they are.
 Our children are not exposed to the social situations children in school may encounter.
 Although we socialize with other homeschoolers multiple times per week, it is a different type of socialization than is encountered in school.
 There is a higher adult to child ratio so bullying rarely happens or is stopped very quickly and most of our activities are open-ended play/park events or hands-on field trips.
 The classes my kids take at our homeschool cooperative do not have testing or peer comparisons seen in schools, even in the academic classes.
 The co-op moms who teach the classes adapt what they do for the students with dyslexia.